lupyuen/nuttx-star64/README.md

   printf("malloc failed at i=%d\n", i);
 ```

+We run the Heap Test Code before and after increasing the Page Heap Size...

 __Before: Page Heap Size was 4 MB__

 The `hello` app crashes after allocating 160-plus blocks of 8 KB...